2020 was a rough year. After substantially planning around COVID risks, I decided thru-hiking the Colorado Trail could be done safely.

 ListServ Email Updates

-In addition to sending my itinerary out to folks, I also maintained a listserv that I used to spend periodic updates about thru-hiking the Colorado Trail.
+In addition to sending my itinerary out to folks, I also maintained a listserv that I used to send periodic updates about thru-hiking the Colorado Trail.
 Below is the subset of emails that I sent out during my thru-hike to keep people updated on my status.
 This includes various thoughts about the trail, and provided a little bit of a glimpse into my life while out on the CT.

 What did I Pack?